List of GSLV launches

-This is a list of launches conducted by the Indian Space Research Organisation (ISRO) using Geosynchronous Satellite Launch Vehicle (GSLV) rockets.
-This list does not include LVM 3 (also known as GSLV Mk III) launches, which can be found here.
+This is a list of launches conducted by ISRO using Geosynchronous Satellite Launch Vehicle (GSLV) rockets.
+This list does not include LVM3 (formerly known as GSLV Mk III) launches, which can be found here.

 Notable missions

 GSLV MK.
 I flight D1

 This was the first developmental flight of the GSLV Mk.I featuring Russian cryogenic engine KVD-1.
 It was used to place an experimental satellite GSAT-1 into the orbit.
 However, due to sub-optimal performance and lack of fuel the vehicle did not achieve the intended orbit and the satellite had to maneuver itself using onboard fuel to correct the shortfall.
 ISRO claims the launch to be successful.
 In a 2014 interview, ISRO Chairman K. Radhakrishnan attributed the failure to incorrect mixture ratio used in the cryogenic upper stage.

 GSLV MK.
 II flight D5

 This was the second test flight with indigenous cryogenic stage CE-7.5 and the first successful launch with the CE-7.5.
 The flight lifted and successfully placed the 1982 kg GSAT-14 into the orbit.
 This flight became the harbinger of successful launch with the indigenous cryogenic stage.